-Today, business phone service can come from a variety of providers besides incumbent teleco companies.
+Today, business phone services can come from a variety of providers besides incumbent telecom companies.
 The most common providers offer VoIP (Voice over Internet Protocol) or UCaaS (Unified Communications as a Service) solutions.
-VoIP providers have traditionally focused on lowering expenses of business voice service by using the internet instead of traditional onsite switching equipment.
-UCaaS will also lower costs for businesses but is designed to provide enterprises everywhere with powerful solutions to improve overall communications and collaboration, with many features outside of just voice communications.
-View our guide below for key things to consider before changing your business phone service:
+VoIP providers have traditionally focused on lowering the expenses of business voice service by using the internet instead of traditional onsite switching equipment.
+UCaaS will also lower costs for businesses and is designed to provide enterprises everywhere with robust solutions to improve overall communications and collaboration, with many features outside of just voice communications.
+View our guide below for crucial things to consider before changing your business phone service:

 Onsite vs. Cloud-Hosted Systems

-In the past, all phone systems resided onsite and required onsite equipment, which was typically stored in a small room or phone closet.
-The hardware was expensive to purchase upfront and additional features required more of it.
-Onsite phone systems were expensive and not easily scalable (and they still are today).
-As the company grew and needed new phone lines, additional equipment needed to be purchased.
-Maintenance was also required to keep the phone system running from time-to-time and also required to make changes or fix any issues.
-Also, onsite systems do not offer the flexiblity for your team to connect remotely through a softphone or mobile app.
-Onsite systems are still available and might be a better options for larger enterprises who IT resources that can be dedicated to managing the system.
+In the past, all phone systems resided onsite and required onsite equipment in a small room or phone closet.
+The hardware was expensive to purchase up front, and additional features required more of it.
+Onsite phone systems were and continue to be costly and not easily scalable as companies grow and need new phone lines, and other equipment needs to be purchased.
+The equipment also required maintenance to keep the phone system running from time to time and also needed to make changes or fix any issues.
+Also, onsite systems do not offer the flexibility for your team to connect remotely through a softphone or mobile app.
+Onsite systems are still available and might be a better option for larger enterprises with IT resources dedicated to managing the system.

 Today, there are hosted cloud-based options from VoIP and UCaaS providers with minimal onsite equipment because the provider manages your phone switch remotely and takes care of maintenance.
 The only physical device is the phone handsets themselves.
-Another benefit of cloud-based hosted voice service is you typically get more features included without having to pay for additional amenities upfront or having to pay for maintenance to add new features.
-Most features support remote remote workforce and field teams.
-Common examples of cloud-hosted features include a softphone, mobile app, video collabortion, CRM integrations, and more.
+Another benefit of cloud-based hosted voice service is that you typically get more features included without paying for additional amenities upfront or paying for maintenance to add new features.
+Most features support remote workforce and field teams.
+Common examples of cloud-hosted features include a softphone, mobile app, video collaboration, CRM integrations, and more.
 Features are driven by software updates that are easily pushed into the cloud network and not dependant on hardware upgrades or purchasing additional equipment.
-Most small-to-medium sized companies should strongly consider cloud-hosted systems for lower upfront costs and no onsite equipment to maintain.
+Most small-to-medium-sized companies should strongly consider cloud-hosted systems for lower upfront costs and no onsite equipment to maintain.

 Any conversation about a phone system would not be complete without talking about a budget.
 Onsite phone systems typically involve expensive upfront capital outlays for onsite equipment and ongoing maintenance costs.
-When planning for a new phone system you need to consider all the costs associated with the onsite service.
-On the other hand, cloud-based Hosted options solve the problem of having to outlay a large capital expense for onsite equipment.
+When planning for a new phone system, you need to consider all the costs associated with the onsite service.
+On the other hand, cloud-based Hosted options solve the problem of outlaying a large capital expense for onsite equipment.
 The costs for Hosted options typically only involve paying for the handsets themselves.
-Maintenance costs are included in the monthly service bill, instead of additional fees.
-Regardless of onsite or cloud hosted solutions, there are 4 main cost categories to consider:
+Maintenance costs are included in the monthly service bill instead of additional fees.
+Regardless of onsite or cloud-hosted solutions, there are four main cost categories to consider: